Cesar11090/Servo-DC-STM32/README.md

 2- Home Made Board with and H bridge mosfet, any comercial H bridge board will work.

-3- Blue Pill, with a basic DC servo control algoritm.
+3- Blue Pill, with a basic DC servo control algoritm based on PID control.
    - Timer2 to use as encoder input.
    - Timer4 to use as PWM signals for H bridge.
    - B12, B13, B14 used as inputs for step, dir, enable signals.

  4-Software control, GRBL on arduino UNO or Mach 3.

+ FILES:

+ DC Servo Eclipse: Is the file used to program Blue Pill.
+I Use Eclipse compiler, if you use this only need to modify the PID values according your aplication.

+ Is a precompiled firmware Hex file on DEBUG Folder.